Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Availability

-According to Ubiquiti, the UniFi 7-Lite and Unifi 7 In-Wall are available for purchase today.
-You can do that or come back in a while to see how they perform in real-world testing.
-Again, with the $99 and $149 price tags, it’s safe to say these are among the most affordable Wi-Fi 7 access points on the market.
+According to Ubiquiti, the UniFi 7-Lite and UniFi 7 In-Wall are now available for purchase.
+You can do that or come back later to see how they perform in real-world testing.
+Again, with price tags of $99 and $149, it’s safe to say these are among the most affordable Wi-Fi 7 access points on the market.
 But that doesn’t mean they are cheap.

 Share what you just read!